AncyThomas-dev/Cybersecurity/Azure/readme.md

 1. Connected to the jump box, and connected to the Ansible container in the box.

-2. Created a YAML playbook file that you will use for your configuration.
+2. Created a YAML playbook file that I will use for the configuration.

     ```YAML
     ---